-Bellamkonda Sai Srinivas is good in a stereotype character.
+Bellamkonda Sai Srinivas is good as a stereotype character.
 Although there is not much scope to perform, he doesn’t disappoint.
 He excels in action sequences.
 Kajal Aggarwal has a regular role with routine scenes.
 Mehreen has a minor role and she performs the entire sequence with a couple of expressions.
 Neil Nitin Mukesh is good in a serious role.
 Posani Krishna Murali impresses with his body language and expressions.
-He provides comic relief in otherwise intense action thriller.
+He provides comic relief in the otherwise intense action thriller.

 Kavacham has a decent script that tries to be both smart and entertaining at the same time.
-Any one approach could have made it a lot better.
+Any single approach could have made it a lot better.
 The dialogues are decent but are not memorable.
 The production values are top-notch.
 The cinematography takes the film to a whole new level.
 The film would have been disappointing without such stunning visuals.
 The music is average and the theme music is decent.
 However, the sound mixing is good.
-The action sequences are purely meant for mass audience and are good.
+The action sequences are purely meant for mass audiences and are good.
 The editing is crisp and balanced.
 The direction is good but the inexperience is evident.
 The shot division is bad but he excels in blocking and scenic order.

 Kavacham is better than many mass action films but has its share of illogical scenes.
 It has a smart script like that of Dhruva but a mass treatment like that of Singham.
-So, some audience may love it and some may hate it.
-Overall, it’s mixture of action and romance elements into an investigative thriller.
+So, some audiences may love it and some may hate it.
+Overall, it’s a mixture of action and romance elements into an investigative thriller.